 Fast Track Baccalaureate/Master's Degrees

 UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Communication Disorders at the university may consider an accelerated undergraduate-graduate plan of study.
 If accepted into the program, students may take up to 15 semester credit hours of graduate courses that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
-Students must earn grades of B or better in graduate courses taken.
-Students must have completed at least 90 semester credit hours toward a baccalaureate degree before beginning Fast Track coursework.
-Students may apply for Fast Track admission up to one semester before they reach 90 semester credit hours.
-To qualify for admission, students must have completed at least 18 semester credit hours in major field core courses at UT Dallas.
-Application for admission to the Fast Track is through the graduate Communication Disorders program, not through Enrollment Services.
-GRE scores are required.
-For applications and instructions, please contact the Associate Dean's office.
+Students must maintain a 3.000 grade point average and earn grades of B or better in graduate courses taken.

 Students should apply for Fast Track admission in the semester they reach 90 semester credit hours.
 To qualify for application, undergraduate students must have completed at least 18 semester credit hours in major core courses at UT Dallas.
 To be eligible for Fast Track admission, students must have completed at least 90 semester credit hours toward a baccalaureate degree and meet program admission requirements, including submission of GRE scores.
 Apply to the Fast Track program through the graduate Communication Disorders program, not through Enrollment Services.
 Students should consult with a graduate advisor regarding admissions criteria and plans of study.